Register of New Zealand

 Educated King’s College.
 St. Mary’s School Master.
 Licensed Aberdeen Presbytery 1874.

-long after he had left.
+There was no doctor in the whole district, and memorable tales of his skill and experience were told long after he had left.
 As a preacher he was always well prepared & logical.
-His knowledge
+His knowledge of Church law was invaluable.

 HAY, Rev Thomas Mouat Cameron M.A.,B.D.